jaspreetkaleka/Parallel-Port-Control/README.md

-# Parallel-Port-Control
+# Parallel Port Control

 A simple User Control developed in C#.Net used to control the Parallel Port.
 The following tasks can be performed using it:-

 Send data to Data Pins.
 Receive data from Data Pins.